Billionaire Profile

 2022

-Donated $10 million to Thompson Rivers University, leading to the naming of the Bob Gaglardi School of Business and Economics.
+Donated $10 million to Thompson Rivers University for the Bob Gaglardi School of Business and Economics.

 Philanthropy & Social Impact